How Does Wix Make Money?

 9. Advertising and the Partner Program

-Wix leverages its large user base to generate revenue through advertising and strategic partnerships.
-On free plan websites, Wix displays its own branded banner ads - these serve a dual purpose: they generate direct advertising value and they incentivize free users to upgrade to remove them.
+Wix uses its large user base to generate revenue through advertising and strategic partnerships.
+On free plan websites, Wix displays its own branded banner ads.
+These serve a dual purpose: they generate direct advertising value and they incentivize free users to upgrade to remove them.

 The Wix Partner Program allows web designers, developers, and agencies to build and manage client sites on Wix in exchange for volume-based discounts and revenue sharing.
 Partners who refer clients to Wix plans earn commissions, while Wix benefits from an expanded distribution network of professionals actively selling Wix-powered solutions.